All patients are weighed regularly (1–2 times each week). This is a prerequisite to being able to register changes in the nutritional status.

 For a running feeding tube:

-- Every 4-6 weeks, the tube should be changed.
-Alternate the uses of nostrils avoid irritation in the nose through prolonged feeding.
+Every 6 weeks, the tube should be changed.
+Alternate nostrils avoid irritation in the nose through prolonged feeding.

 Experience shows that the use of infusion pumps causes fewer side effects and ensures correct volume and rate.